-One central tenet of Cameron’s approach to POS is the belief that the “desire to improve the human condition is universal and that the capacity to do so is latent in most systems” (Cameron et al, 2003, p.11).
+A central tenet of Cameron’s approach to POS is that the “desire to improve the human condition is universal and that the capacity to do so is latent in most systems” (Cameron et al., 2003, p.
+11).

-Another key piece to understanding the nature of POS is the “heliotropic” principle, of appreciative enquiry, which assumes that all living beings tend to lean towards life-giving positive energy, and by the same token, away from negative energy (Cameron, 2013, p.4).
+Another key piece to understanding the nature of POS is the heliotropic principle of appreciative inquiry, which assumes that all living beings tend to lean toward life-giving positive energy, and by the same token, away from negative energy (Cameron, 2013, p.4).

-This same principle is thought to apply to people in organizations; and that by enabling the creation and expression of more positive energy, organizations and the people within it, will thrive.
+This same principle is thought to apply to people in organizations, so by enabling the creation and expression of more positive energy, organizations and the people in it will thrive.

 POS Areas of Investigation